 “Oral testimony, in fact, is never the same twice.
 This is a characteristic of all oral communication, but is especially true of relatively unstructured forms, such as autobiographical or historical statements given in an interview.
 Even the same interviewer gets different versions from the same narrator at different times… Historical work using oral sources is unfinished because of the nature of the sources historical work excluding oral sources (where available) is incomplete by definition” (p.55).

 Portelli focuses on the need for personal anecdotal evidence in shaping recent history such as in the Truth and Reconciliation Commission of South Africa shortly after the abolishment of Apartheid, or when considering Land Claims via the legal system where no written proof is available.
-Although he does not say too much about the long-term reliability of oral history, I think it is safe to say that after several generations orally transmitted information is no longer credible and can no longer be considered a factual recounting of historical events.
+Although he does not say too much about the long-term reliability of oral history I think it is safe to say that after several generations orally transmitted information is no longer credible and can no longer be considered a factual recounting of historical events, though it may still hold important cultural value.